 Despite their many differences, there is at least one thing they have in common.
 Both of them have empowered their daughters to strive to become the best versions of themselves.
 They teach, inspire, listen, encourage, cheer, and hug.
 My daughters and I were/are raised by men that believe that being a woman is a source of strength, a force to be reckoned with.
 And that is pretty awesome.

 This father’s day, this 'post of love and gratitude' is my gift to my father and to my daughters’ father, my husband.
 During the last few months, since the Covid-pandemic disrupted our lives, we have had to stay away from our parents, but a little love letter can travel far.
 So, my recommendation to you is to write them a love letter.
-And if you’d still like to throw in a special gift with that letter, take a look at this list of our favorite gifts for father’s day.
+And if you’d still like to throw in a special gift with that letter, take a look at our special Father’s Day Gift Guide.